-Although easier said than done, catching nail fungus earlier on is advantageous to starting treatment.
+Although easier said than done, catching nail fungus earlier on is advantageous.
 Remember, nail fungus didn’t occur overnight and it won’t disappear overnight either.
 Be on the lookout for the following:

 Fungus thickens with growth under the nail bed but not yet raising the nail.